kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.723   Shock absorption tests.

-The landing inertia load factor and the reserve energy absorption capacity of the landing gear must be substantiated by the tests prescribed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§29.725]] and 29.727, respectively.
+The landing inertia load factor and the reserve energy absorption capacity of the landing gear must be substantiated by the tests prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§§29.725]] and 29.727, respectively.
 These tests must be conducted on the complete rotorcraft or on units consisting of wheel, tire, and shock absorber in their proper relation.

 ### §29.725   Limit drop test.